mosahle7/Obsidian-Notes/RAG/Week-3.md

 Web-like structure

 Prompt --> Prompt Vector
-Start with candidate vector and traverse to nearest neighbor that is closer to prompt vector and that will become new candidate an this continues till candidate becomes the closest.
+Start with candidate vector and traverse to nearest neighbor that is closer to prompt vector and that will become new candidate and this continues till candidate becomes the closest.

 Slight Variation: **Hierarchical Improvement**